DevExpress/devextreme-documentation/concepts/05 UI Components/TagBox/99 Getting Started with TagBox/80 Customize the Drop-Down Menu.md

-#include common-customize-dropdown-menu For example, the following code sets the height of TagBox's drop-down menu to 350 pixels:
+#include common-customize-dropdown-menu For example, the following code sets the maximum height of TagBox's drop-down menu to 300 pixels:

 ---
 ##### jQuery